What actually is Grounded Theory? A brief introduction

 Again, a really difficult segmentation to try and label, but for starters think Foucault, power and discourse.
 Mapping of the social world can be important here, and some writers argue that the practice of trying to generate theory at all is difficult to include in a postmodern interpretation.
 This is a reaction against the positivist approach some see as inherent in classical grounded theory.
 For where this leaves the poor researcher practically, there are at least one main suggested approach here from Clarke (2005) who focuses on mapping the social world, including actors and noting what has been left unsaid.

-There are also what seem to me to be a variety of approaches plus a particular methodology, such as discursive grounded theory where the focus is more on the language used in the data (McCreaddie and Payne 2010).
-It basically seeks to integrate discourse analysis to look at how participants use language to describe themselves and their worlds.
-However, I would argue that many different ways of analysing data like discourse analysis can be combined with grounded theory approaches, so I am not sure they are a category of their own right.
+There are also a variety of approaches that combine grounded theory with another methodology, such as discursive grounded theory where the focus is on the language used in the data (McCreaddie and Payne 2010).
+It integrates discourse analysis to look at how participants use language to describe themselves and their worlds.
+However, many different ways of analysing data can be combined with grounded theory approaches, so I am not sure they are a category of their own right.

 If you want to give Quirkos a try for your qualitative analysis, and see how it makes grounded theory fun and engaging, you can get the free trial here.